rreischke/OneCovariance/docs/guides/running.rst

     python covariance.py my_config_file_name.ini

 If no ini file is specified the code will search for the standard ``config.ini`` and run with it.
+We will specify a few example ini files in the